zcourts/higgs/higgs-cluster/README.md

 # Higgs Cluster

-A cluster is a set of Higgs servers which communicate via through a de-centralized pubsub style environment.
+A cluster is a set of Higgs servers which communicate via a de-centralized pubsub style environment.

 A gossip protocol is used to communicate the state of Nodes within the cluster.

 All communication between Nodes is done using the Boson protocol, this enables Nodes to be written in any language.
-As long as the Node can serialize/deserialize the boson protocol and has understands the gossip protocol it can be a member of the cluster.
+As long as the Node can serialize/deserialize the boson protocol and understands the gossip protocol;
+it can be a member of the cluster.

 # Joining a cluster

 Server or Node requires a "seed" Node to join a cluster.
 If no seed Node is available then it is assumed to be the only Node in the cluster.
+A Node can have multiple seed Nodes.

 A seed Node is just another Node within the cluster, it has no control over the node about to join.
 It's main purpose is to help the new Node bootstrap by sending it the state of the cluster.